there4/fogbugz-php-cli/README.md

 This app requires PHP 5.3.
 If you need to run on PHP 5.2, you can use the [older cli branch](https://github.com/there4/fogbugz-php-cli/tree/php-5.2) that has fewer depencies, but similar basic functionality.

-## Development TODO

-* Resolve: select the destination user from a list
-* Login: Test auth token and re-auth on failure
-* Setup: Validate the host url with an api touch
-* Consider Kiln [branch commands][kiln]

 ## Developing New Commands